As social media marketers work to build a following, one of the biggest challenges is coming up with fresh content ideas that can engage audiences.

 38. Data Visualizations: Forget writing copy about data.
 Instead, make a graph to show statistical breakdowns that’ll make your followers stop scrolling.

-39.Infographics: Illustrate a set of statistics by creating an infographic.
+39.Infographics: Illustrate a set of statistics by creating an infographic using an infographic maker.
 Easy to scan and understand, a good infographic uses relating sets of data and lists sources.

 40. Quotes: Bolster a powerful quote by using an easy-to-read typeface on an applicable background, catching audience members’ eyes.